 - Clothing and accessories that could be interpreted as promoting hate or communicating a negative, profane, or vulgar message are not permitted.
-Additionally, jewelry and accessories that pose a safety concern for the student or others are not acceptable. - 2.
+Additionally, jewelry and accessories that pose a safety concern for the student or others are not acceptable. - Clothing may not depict, display, infer, refer to, advertise, or promote drugs, alcohol, and/or weapons. - 3.
 Undergarments should not be visible.
 Tops that expose the midriff or chest, tank tops, mesh tops, and shirts with no sleeves are not acceptable.
-Pants, shorts and skirts must be worn at the waist level. - 3.
-No head coverings (hats, bandanas, hoods, etc.), or gloves should be worn during the school day. - 4.
-No oversized coats are permitted during the school day. - 5.
-Shorts, skirts, and dresses should not reach a length that is overly revealing. - 6.
+Pants, shorts and skirts must be worn at the waist level. - 4.
+No head coverings (hats, bandanas, hoods, etc.), or gloves should be worn during the school day. - No oversized coats are permitted during the school day. - 6.
+Shorts, skirts, and dresses should not reach a length that is overly revealing. - 7.
 Footwear should be safe for the learning environment.